Critical making: History of Critical Making

-Matt Ratto and Critical Making
+Matt Ratto and Critical Making at University of Toronto

 Matt Ratto coined the term in 2008 to describe his workshop activities that linked conceptual reflection and technical making.
 This concept explores how learning is influenced by the learner's participation towards creating and/or making things within a technological context.
 Ratto's first publication to use the term was in 2009.
-Ratto claims that his goal was to connect the conceptual understanding of technology in social life to materialized activities.
-By situating himself within the area of "design-oriented research" rather than "research-oriented research," Ratto believes that critical making enhances the shared experience in both theoretical and practical understandings of critical socio-technical issues.
+Ratto believes that critical making enhances the shared experience in both theoretical and practical understandings of critical socio-technical issues.
 However, critical making should not be reviewed as design, but rather as a type of practice.
 The quality of a critical making lab is evaluated based on the physical "making" process, regardless of the quality of the final material production.
-Prior studies have noted the separation between critical thinking and physical "making".
-Specifically, experts in technology lack a knowledge of art, and vice versa.
-However, it is very important that technology be embedded in a context rather than being left in isolation, especially when it comes to critical making.
+The main focus of critical making is an open design, developing a critical perspective on the current institutions, practices, and norms of society.

 The Critical Making Lab was founded by Matt Ratto in the Faculty of Information, University of Toronto.
-The Critical Making Lab provides participants tools and basic knowledge of digital technology used in critical making.
-The mission of the lab is to enhance collaboration, communication, and practice-based engagement in critical making.
+The Critical Making Lab has the mission to enhance collaboration, communication, and practice-based engagement in critical making.

-The main focus of critical making is an open design.
-Open design develops a critical perspective on the current institutions, practices, and norms of society, reconnecting materiality and morality.
-Matt Ratto introduces Critical Making as processes of material and conceptual exploration and creation of novel understandings by the makers themselves.
-Critical Making includes digital software and hardware. the software usually refers to the Raspberry Pi or Arduino.
-Hardware refers to a computer, or any other device that facilitates an operation.

-Eric Paulos and Critical Making
+Eric Paulos and Critical Making at UC Berkeley

 In 2012, Eric Paulos launched Critical Making as a studio course at UC Berkeley.
 This Critical Making course was designed to operationalize and critique the practice of “making” through both foundational literature and hands-on studio culture.
 As hybrid practitioners, students develop fluency in readily collaging and incorporating a variety of physical materials and protocols into their practice.
 With design research as a lens, students envision and create future computational experiences that critically explore social and culturally relevant technological themes such as community, privacy, environment, education, economics, energy, food, biology, democracy, activism, healthcare, social justice, etc. The course has been offered continuously since 2012 and featured publicly at showcases and exhibitions, including Maker Faire as well as other public venues.
 Selected projects are archived online on the course website.